Brighton Park Man Was Fed Up With Speed Bump, So He Smashed It To Pieces, And Got A Ticket

 CHICAGO (CBS) — We’ve all grown frustrated with speed bumps at one time or another, but a Brighton Park man was so fed up with the one behind his house that he removed it piece by piece.

-And as CBS 2’s Charlie de Mar reported Tuesday night, doing that gotten the man into a whole bunch of trouble.READ MORE: City Not Issuing Timely Speed Cam Warning Tickets, Costing Drivers: 'No Time For Me To Change My Behavior'
+And as CBS 2’s Charlie de Mar reported Tuesday night, doing that has gotten the man into a whole bunch of trouble.READ MORE: Chicago Weather: High Waves, Dangerous Conditions Along Lakefront

 Nicolas Benitez said the speed bumps in his alley are too wide and high – so much so they were damaging his car.
-So he took matters into his own hands, and now there is a pile of slabs of asphalt leaning up against his garage.
+So he took matters into his own hands, and now there is a pile asphalt slabs leaning up against his garage.

 Benitez got a $500 ticket for digging without a permit, and destroying city property in the process.